patfiaux/RELICS/README.md

 RELICS uses [R](https://cran.r-project.org/bin/windows/base/).
 Please make sure you have R version 3.5.1 or higher

 ## Obtain source code
-Download source code to your desired location: `git clone https://github.com/patfiaux/RELICS.git`
+Clone source code to your desired location: `git clone https://github.com/patfiaux/RELICS.git`.
+Or download the repository.

 ## Install requirements
 To run RELCIS you need the packages below.
 If you don't have them, install them using the command after the '#').
 Installations will take ~5min on a standard laptop.